 How to update BIOS?

-Each manufacturer has their own instructions for updating a BIOS.
-Some manufacturers offer utilities that can update BIOS directly inside Windows by running an executable file (you can check its update guide: Dell, HP, Lenovo, Asus etc.), but we strongly recommend using updating BIOS from a USB flash drive to avoid any problems.
+Each manufacturer has its own instructions for updating a BIOS.
+Some manufacturers offer utilities that can update BIOS directly inside Windows by running an executable file (you can check its update guide: Dell, HP, Lenovo, Asus, etc.), but we strongly recommend using updating BIOS from a USB flash drive to avoid any problems.

 Step 1: Check your BIOS Version